Understand how to interpret HVAC mechanical drawings and why they're useful on the field.

 In a water system, copper piping or other materials might be called out in notes as to their diameter and grade to be used during installation.
 Consider the first point in the notes “Field verify thermostat location with the owner representative.”
 The thermostat location is provided in the plan but needs to verify the location with the owner representative.

-Section drawings of HVAC plans provide details of equipment provided in-between the floors, ceilings, spaces, height of the walls, and equipment locations above one another.
+Section drawings provide more information on how a building, interior space, or equipment is installed.
+It may be divided into one or more multiple views through different angles.
+Section drawings of HVAC plans provide details of HVAC equipment provided in-between the floors, ceilings, spaces, height of the walls, and equipment locations above one another.
 Two or more sections are often provided at 90 degrees to one another to give additional information.

-The checklist for referring HVAC plans are:
+The general checklist for referring HVAC plans are:

-Check for the title of the drawing, note its scale, and reference to the orientation or directions,
+Check for the title of the drawing, note its scale, and reference to the orientation or directions.

-Check for symbols, abbreviations, and legends,
+Check for symbols, abbreviations, and legends.

-Refer to schedules or specifications before referring any equipment on the plans,
+Refer to schedules or specifications before referring any equipment on the plans.

-Check thermostat locations in all the floor plans to coordinate electrical, furniture, and wall layout,
+Check thermostat locations in all the floor plans to coordinate electrical, furniture, and wall layout.

-Check the drawings with the reflected ceiling plan(RCP) and other trades drawings to find proper locations and routings,
+Check the drawings with the reflected ceiling plan (RCP) and other trades drawings to find proper locations and routings.

-Check the drawings of air-conditioning equipment and plant room drawings for the line connections and relevant machines,
+Check the drawings of air-conditioning equipment and plant room drawings for the line connections and relevant machines.

-Check out for the access panels and connections from the main distribution board to access the power supply for equipment,
+Check out for the access panels and connections from the main distribution board to access the power supply for equipment.

-Check the call out for exhaust vents (bathroom and kitchen equipment) to the exterior or elevation plans,
+Check the call out for exhaust vents (bathroom and kitchen equipment) to the exterior or elevation plans.

 Finally, during maintenance, refer to the final set of drawings As-Built drawings.